revolutionaryboredom/J124-Final-Project-CalFresh-Student-Data/README.md

 According to the 2020 CalFresh Student Data Report by the California Department of Social Services, only as little as 18% of eligible college students are enrolled in the state’s SNAP (Supplemental Nutrition Assistance Program), CalFresh.
 A range of roadblocks prevents students in the state from accessing CalFresh (the SNAP for California), from lack of knowledge about their eligibility to difficulty navigating the application process or being ineligible to receive benefits.
 Researchers with the Food Research & Action Center and other food access agencies point to outdated SNAP eligibility requirements as a major obstacle to enrolling in CalFresh, such as the primary requirement that a student work at least 20 hours in order to receive benefits.
 Although there are numerous exemptions from this requirement that allow students to enroll in CalFresh, the overall enrollment percentages for college students in the program remain low.

 The purpose of the story is to shed light on the CalFresh eligibility requirements that many students meet without even knowing it.
-It also aims to highlight who CalFresh reaches across California colleges and universities and answer questions such as, "Which demographic groups are most likely to be receiving CalFresh benefits?"
+It also aims to highlight who CalFresh reaches across California colleges and universities and answer questions such as, "Which groups make up the largest percentage of CalFresh recipients," or "Which demographic has the highest CalFresh enrollment?"

 ## Sourcing – the _What_ and the _Who_
-#### Primary Data Source
+### Primary Data Source
 + **[California Community College and University of California student participation in CalFresh food benefits](https://www.capolicylab.org/wp-content/uploads/2022/03/Student-Participation-in-CalFresh.pdf)**
     * This is the primary document from which the datasets in this project were parsed.